AMReX-Codes/amrex/Docs/sphinx/source/GettingStarted.rst

 One standard tool used within the AMReX-community is Amrvis, a package developed and supported by CCSE that is designed specifically for highly efficient visualization of block-structured hierarchical AMR data.
-(Amrvis can also be used to visualize performance data; see the ref:`Chap:Profiling` chapter for further details.)
+(Amrvis can also be used to visualize performance data; see the :ref:`Chap:AMRex-based Profiling Tools` chapter for further details.)
 Plotfiles can also be viewed using the VisIt, ParaView, and yt packages.
 Particle data can be viewed using ParaView.
 Refer to Chapter on :ref:`Chap:Visualization` for how to use each of these tools.